honmanyau/study-notes/Course Notes/Effective Thinking through Mathematics.md

 Ah, one could put one to the side to start with, that will lead to a worst case scenario of 50% instead of 1/3.

+**Random thought**

+What does weighing once mean?
+Can does that mean putting things down AND removing them? :p

 ## Questions

 ## Resources